 “Chisom….I’m thirsty…, She said slowly and quietly.
 I filled a container with water.
 She couldn’t hold the bottle; I held her head up and gave her the water.
 She finished the water and asked for more.
 I got her another one and she could not stop drinking until I refused to give her more.
 Asked her how she was feeling and she said ‘weak’.
 I patted her back and placed my hand around her loosely.
 She smiled with tears in her eyes.
 I told her she would be fine with tears clouding my eyes.
 She was just fifteen.

 “You will talk to me in the morning right?I asked.
 She nodded.

 I mumbled some words of prayer on her behalf.
 I was tired.
 It had been a rough night.
 Everywhere was quiet again.
 I tried to sleep but I could not.
 I could not fathom why my aunt and her husband did not want me to know what had happened.
 It was when I put all the pieces of past events together that it occurred to me, it was not the first time.

 I woke up and found out Girl had left the house.
 My aunt had no explanation as to when she left and where she went to.
 I placed all the blame on her.

 Weeks passed, months passed, still no sign of Girl.
 My mind was unsettled.
 I thought about where she could have gone and what she could be going through.
 The people I told about her got tired of searching for her and after a short while, she was forgotten.
 The police got tired of my incessant visitations.
 I took the courage to tell my part of the story but it brought out no punishable results.
 Mr Duke had his way like he usually does and used his influence to wave off the case.
 It was rubbed on my face that I had no business and the ‘supposed’ uncle decided to let the case die.

 I was pained and my thirst for the truth drained me.
-I wanted the truth to be told but I was shut out.
+Though I wanted the truth to be told I was shut out.

 I moved out of my aunt’s house to stay alone, keeping an eye out for a glimpse or news of Girl.